mzeml/mzeml.github.io/about/index.md

 <body>
 <div>
-   <center>System Specialist 1 at Climatec in Anaheim, CA. I work with building automation systems responsible for climate control within commercial buildings.
+   <center>University of California: Riverside graduate with a BS in Computer Science and Business Applications.
+System Specialist 1 at Climatec in Anaheim, CA. I work with building automation systems responsible for climate control within commercial buildings.
 My current experience includes programming these automation systems and testing installations (typically involving a lot of troubleshooting).
 Please feel free to get in touch with me on LinkedIn if you’d like!</center>
 </div>